DateFebruary 18, 2017

 As leaders, we tend to give ourselves a break when we don’t do what we’re supposed to.
 We show up late, change our own plans and deadlines, ignore the policies and procedures that we insist others follow, and no one can tell us we’re wrong.
 (I know that’s not you.
 I’m talking about other people of course.)

 This is one of the reasons leaders here in DFW pay me to provide Business Coaching for themselves and their teams.
 It is also why they join our Renaissance Executive Forums Peer Advisory Groups.
 I once met with a group of business leaders who were in a peer group of Owners and CEO’s of very successful companies.
 As I shared the model of REF Dallas with them, one said to me in front of his group “I’d pay you a $1,000 a month just to hold me accountable!”
 Here was a group that has been together for 10 years but they’d lost one of the key values of a peer advisory group – Accountability.

 Find someone who you will allow yourself to be truly accountable to, and then be transparent with them so they can help you lead with excellence.
 This is one of the great values of being in our CEO Peer Group.
 Our members share experiences that motivate each other to find new methods for growth, insights for change, resources to reach their goals faster, and the accountability be the best leader they can be.
 I love being in the room with these successful leaders each month and seeing the support and encouragement they provide each other.
 This may be just what YOU need to make this year as successful as you hope it will be.

-Contact me to set a time to go over a TOP 5 program for your team, and to learn more about being a part of our Peer to Peer Advisory Groups at (469) 269-5148 or RobertH@REFdallas.com.
+Contact me to set a time to talk more about Time Management for your team, and to learn more about being a part of our Peer to Peer Advisory Groups at (469) 269-5148 or RobertH@REFdallas.com.

 by Robert Hunt